directus/directus/docs/cloud/glossary.md

 ## Data Processing

 In order to optimize your Project and help you meet any local data compliance laws such as GDPR, Standard and Enterprise Projects allow you to choose the region your Project is hosted in.
+There are 15 Datacenter regions available to Enterprise Project, 2 available to Standard Projects and 1 for Community.

 ## Encryption and Security